Blue = Elaine Lewis

 Daniel had a terrible septic infection once… and I’m afraid to say that if we had gone to the hospital he might not be alive today.

-EL: Let me tell this, Shana; people will find it interesting!
-So, after a routine dental appointment for a cleaning, a week later, Shana came down with the “flu”, so we thought.
-And after a week and a half of it not resolving, and after many remedies that started to work and then failed, I began to get suspicious!
-I looked back–here comes that word “etiology” again!–and I remembered, “Oh my God, the dentist!
-She’s got a bacterial infection that’s gone systemic!”
-I gave her an auto-nosode and it saved her life.
-In less than a day she was back up, out of bed.
-It was amazing considering she was mostly bed-ridden for a week and a half and had lost so much weight I could feel the bones in her back and shoulders.
+EL: Let me tell it, Shana; people will find it interesting!
+So, after a routine dental appointment for a cleaning, a week later, Shana came down with the “flu”, or so we thought!
+After a week and a half of it not resolving, and after many remedies that started to work and then failed, I began to get suspicious!
+I looked back–here goes that word again: “etiology”!–and I remembered, “Oh my God, the dentist!
+She’s got a bacterial infection from the dentist!”
+I finally gave her an auto-nosode and it saved her life!
+In less than a few hours she was back up and out of bed.
+It was amazing considering she was mostly bed-ridden and not eating for a week and a half and had lost so much weight I could feel the bones in her back and shoulders.

 MC: Did you try Crotalus horridus?

-EL: I really don’t remember.
-I prescribed Pyrogen for the bad odors, Gelsemium for the constant sleeping…there was no remedy that seemed to fit the whole picture–another big red flag for a nosode.
+EL: I really don’t remember but probably not.
+I prescribed Pyrogen for the bad odors, Gelsemium for the constant sleeping…there was no remedy that seemed to fit the whole picture–another big red flag that means a nosode should be tried.

 MC: Crotalus is a specific for septic conditions as a result of injection after the dentist…